15 Words in Other Languages with No Direct English Equivalent

 words-in-foreign-languages-with-no-english-equivalent-67.
 Friolero (Spanish)

-words-in-foreign-languages-with-no-english-equivalent-98.
-Prozvonit (Czech/Slovak)
+8. Prozvonit (Czech/Slovak)

 words-in-foreign-languages-with-no-english-equivalent-139.
 Wabi-Sabi (Japanese)